amoe/allen-moronuki/allen_moronuki_notes.md

 > Generally, we want to make a Cabal package, even for small experiments.

 So we need to create a new Cabal project for 'addition'.
+We need to start this project and download the appropriate dependencies when we have some connection.

 # 2020-02-05